Attractions for adults or top things to do with toddlers on the Isle of Wight

 10. The Needles

 Perhaps the most iconic sight of the Isle of Wight is The Needles.
-Without a doubt one of the top attractions on the Isle of Wight!
+Without a doubt one of the top attractions on the island!

 11. Alum Bay Pebble Beach